ombori/grid-docs/console/releasenotes/README.md

 - Explore the new features in your tenant page `Menu > Media` page

 ## Installation and Analytics Dashboards
-- Grid signals and omg-reports based realtime monitoring status support
+- grid-signals and omg-reports based real-time monitoring status support

 ### Devices
 - Hotfixes